dylanawhite92/JSDrumKit/README.md

 # JavaScript Drum Kit

-A browser-based keyboard made using vanilla JavaScript.
+A browser-based keyboard made using vanilla JavaScript!